port-labs/migrateOrganization/README.md

  ```

  # How to Backup
- In order to backup your data, run the following commands in your terminal (remember to insert the Port's credentials):
+ In order to backup your data, run the following commands in your terminal (remember to insert Port's credentials):

  ```
 export PORT_CLIENT_ID=<ENTER PORT CLIENT ID>